influxdata/docs-v2/content/influxdb/clustered/write-data/use-telegraf/dual-write.md

 ---
-title: Dual write to InfluxDB OSS and InfluxDB Cloud
+title: Dual write to InfluxDB OSS and InfluxDB Clustered
 description: >
   Configure Telegraf to write data to both InfluxDB OSS and InfluxDB Clustered simultaneously.
 menu: